talvesmachado/generator-marionettor/README.md

 > Yeoman generator for Backbone / Marionette / Require projects.
 If (play_with_webbGL){ return "It comes with 3d Babylon implementation" };

+## INFORMATION

+The generator is under developement but you can already use it.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-marionettor using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).